-Great News about Deformed Fruit & Vegetables:
+Great News!
+About Deformed Fruit & Vegetables!

 I have great news for you about Deformed Fruit and Vegetables with how they will benefit your Health.
-Do you remember as a kid going to the fruit and vegetable shop with my Mum and we would pick out the best looking fruit and vegetables.
+Do you remember as a kid going to the fruit and vegetable shop with my Mum, and we would pick out the best-looking fruit and vegetables.
 I guess because they were supposed to be the Best for Quality.
 Quality but what about your Health – Here I want to share with you “Why Deformed Fruit and Vegetables are Good for YOU!”

-This is about Fruit and Vegetables that are Grown in Australia!
+About Fruit & Vegetables Grown in Australia!

 Did you know that deformed fruit and vegetables that come straight from the Australia grower to you are free from toxic chemicals and poisons.
 Not to mention human waste and other contamination that occurs in the water source in overseas countries.
-If you are purchasing your fruit and vegetables from the supermarket it can be somewhat confusing as to their source.
+If you are purchasing your fruit and vegetables from the supermarket, it can be somewhat confusing as to their source.
 It is important that if there isn’t a clear answer that it isn’t Australian Grown.
 Fruit and vegetables that are imported from overseas have a wax coating in order to prevent them from deteriorating.

 1. Why!
 Fruit with crusty lesions on it!

-For example Apples with these crusty lesions on them believe it or not are healthier for you.
+For example, Apples with these crusty lesions on them believe it or not are healthier for you.
 Apples contain nutrients called phenolic acids, these improve our ability to eliminate fluid, also they help protect your immune system, therefore fighting bacteria.
 Protecting us from cancer.
 Scientists have proven that due to these crusty lesions is it apparent that fruit has survived pests and fungus and provide you with more nutrition.
 Crusty is Better!!!!
 Another great fruit here is your pear.

 2. Why!
 Deformed Vegetables & Fruit

-You will find more often than not, the fruit and vegetables are more likely to be organic if they are deformed.
+You will find more often than not; the fruit and vegetables are more likely to be organic if they are deformed.
 Organic farmers grow their produce without the use of pesticides, fungicides and other chemicals.
 This is why the majority of organic produce is rejected from large supermarket chains.

 To grow the perfect fruit and vegetables that are worthy to reach supermarket shelves farmers must resort to using chemicals in the growing of their produce.

-In regards to the element of nutritional value, the less use of chemical pesticides has been proven that the vitamin therefore health benefits of the fruit and vegetables is far greater.
+In regard to the element of nutritional value, the less use of chemical pesticides has been proven that the vitamin therefore health benefits of the fruit and vegetables is far greater.
 Apart from the harm that ingesting these chemicals can cause you, you are also not getting the full nutritional value of the produce.